thalesamf/github-learning/docs/Introduction_to_Git_and_GitHub.md

 To convert a Discussion to an Issue:
 1. Navigate to the Discussion
 2. Select the ```...``` and **Convert to issue**
-3. Confir the conversion and select the repository to create the new issue.
+3. Confirm the conversion and select the repository to create the new issue.

 ### :rocket: Starting a repository in GitHub
 ```bash